 Thank You visiting The Purr Project.
 Because of the Covid 19 outbreak, We are limited in what we can do.
-Not only do we give our cubs excellent but the safety of our two legged friends are just as much a priority.
+Not only do we give our cubs excellent care but the safety of our two legged friends is just as much a priority.
 We are partnered and located at an emergency animal facility so It is our duty to keep everyone safe - volunteers, employees, pet parents and future parents.
-We are working on solutions for resuming our operations safely so check back regularly.
+Therefore our adoption room is closed and we are only adopting kitties on an appointment only basis.
+For information on when we will be resuming our operations normally check back regularly.
 The Purr Project is not able to take any new cases at this time.
-If you have an urgent, we are still checking our messages here on the website and through Central Hospital at (203)865-0878 x5177 and we will do our best to help you rehome your pet.
+If you have an urgent need, we are still checking our messages here on the website and through Central Hospital at (203)865-0878 x5177 and we will do our best to help you rehome your pet.

 We have embarked on mission to help pet parents who are having difficulty taking care of their pets because of the Corona virus.
 Many pet parents are still unemployed and are sometimes having to make the crushing choice between being able to take care of their pets and consigning their pet to a shelter.
 It is our goal to keep all pets in their home.
 Donations will help us buy food, litter, and emergency health care so that pet parents don't have to make that choice.
 To continue our life’s work, we need your help.